tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

   - Practical implementations usually consist of three algorithms: <code>Setup()</code> to set up the commitment parameters; <code>Commit()</code> to commit to the message using the commitment parameters and <code>Open()</code> to open and verify the commitment.

 [pc~]: #pc
-"A Pedersen commitments are a system for making blinded non-interactive commitments to a value ..."
+"Pedersen commitments are a system for making blinded non-interactive commitments to a value ..."